 Keywords reflect how users search for your apps on the app stores.
 Thus, it makes sense to check how they speak about apps to find keyword ideas.
 So read reviews that people give to your app as well as press coverage about it.
 Also, check the reviews users give to competitors’ apps.

-Based on the results of your research so far, proceed with finding word associations.
+Based on the results of your keyword research so far, proceed with finding word associations.

 Work through your framework word by word.
 Read each term out loud and write down the first word that comes to your mind.
 Focus on single words.
 The rules for the brainstorming are still valid: Be spontaneous and do not censor yourself.
 Try to find one or two associations for each term that is already on your list.

-Like before, you will find more keyword ideas if you involve other people in the process, preferably somebody who was not part of your brainstorming team.
+Like before, you will find more keyword ideas if other people join you in the process, preferably somebody who was not involved in the brainstorming.

 Next, look up synonyms for the keywords in your framework.
 A synonym is a different word that has the same or very similar meaning.
 For example, workout, training, and exercise are synonyms to each other.